jadeblaquiere/ecclib/README.md

 # ecclib

 ecclib provides basic Elliptic Curve math operations in a library which loosely follows the conventions of the GNU Multiple Precision (GMP) math library.
+For details on GMP, see: https://gmplib.org/.

 ecclib provides basic handling of math within the multiplicative field of integers modulo an odd prime p (i.e. the ring Z/pZ, also denoted Zp) and extends that